What is the Sojourner rover?

-Sojourner wasn’t alone on her journey to Mars.
-She traveled within a spacecraft called a lander.
+Sojourner wasn’t alone on its journey to Mars.
+It traveled within a spacecraft called a lander.
 The lander was shaped like a pyramid and was covered in airbags.
 The airbags helped the lander have a safe, bouncy landing.
 The pyramid shape helped ensure the lander and rover could be flipped right-side-up, no matter how they landed.
 After the lander touched down on Mars, a panel opened and Sojourner rolled out to start exploring.

-The rover explored an area of Mars near her landing site called Ares Vallis.
+The rover explored an area of Mars near its landing site called Ares Vallis.
 Scientists were interested in this area because it looked like the site of an ancient flood.
 The rushing water of a flood would have pushed lots of rocks and dirt into one place.
 This means the rover could study lots of different types of rocks without traveling very far.

 Engineers also liked the area because it seemed like a flat, safe place for Sojourner to land.